connornishijima/Lixie_II/getting_started.md

 #### Full Brightness

-If you want to allow for any possible lighting scenario, you'll need to have a power supply that can support all 20 LEDs in each digit at full white.
-That is 60mA per LED, multiplied by 20 LEDs, multiplied by the number of digits in your display.
-For a 6-digit clock flashing every single LED at full-white, you would need a power supply capable of 60mA\*20\*6 = 7,200mA or **7.2A**.
-You'll probably want the microcontroller powered by the same supply, so add an extra ampere for headroom: **8.2A**.
+If you want to allow for any possible lighting scenario, you'll need to have a power supply that can support all 22 LEDs in each digit at full white.
+That is 60mA per LED, multiplied by 22 LEDs, multiplied by the number of digits in your display.
+For a 6-digit display flashing every single LED at full-white, you would need a power supply capable of 60mA\*22\*6 = 7,920mA or **7.9A**.
+You'll probably want the microcontroller powered by the same supply, so add an extra ampere for headroom: **8.9A**.
+However, most people won't be using Lixie II clocks as a lightbar for their off-road truck, so 1 or 2A supplies should be just fine for most cases. ;) (Plenty of USB phone charging blocks can supply this.)

 #### Software Regulation